Secure CheckoutPersonal information is secured with SSL technology.

-- Clear introduction into the field, with useful insights into several aspects of environmental management tools
+- Provides a clear introduction to the field, with useful insights into several aspects of environmental management

-- A concise and comprehensive text with wide-ranging chapters
+- Presents a concise and comprehensive text with wide-ranging chapters

-- State of the art techniques, with a focus on trends and directives related to port activities and operations
+- Includes state-of-the-art techniques, with a focus on trends and directives related to port activities and operations

 Port management professionals, scientists in port and esturine studies, practitioners, consultants and policy makers